I2Djs/pdf-frame/README.md

 # pdf-frame

 <p align="center">
   <img src="https://github.com/I2Djs/pdf-frame/blob/main/assets/pdf-frame.svg?raw=true" width=500>
 </p>

 ## Introduction

 pdf-frame is a web framework designed specifically for handling PDF graphics requirements.
-It provides component support for popular frameworks like Vue and React.
 With its declarative HTML syntax and semantics, it offers a straightforward way to define PDF graphical content efficiently.
-As of today the framework supports rendering output as PDF, Canvas.
+It provides component support for popular frameworks like Vue, nuxt and React(work in progress).
+Built on the i2djs framework, PDF-frame presently supports rendering outputs in PDF and Canvas formats.

 ## Features